termNinja/dotfiles/README.md

 It should install properly all of the plugins I have listed inside my vimrc.
-I won't list the plugins I use here, you can check them our yourself inside the rc file, they are listed in format for Vundle:
+I won't list the plugins I use here, you can check them our yourself inside the rc file.
+They are listed in format for Vundle: `Plugin 'xxxx/yyyy'` where `xxxx` is the GitHub repo for the plugin, and `yyyy` the plugin name.
-	`Plugin 'xxxx/yyyy'`

-Where `xxxx` is the GitHub repo for the plugin, and `yyyy` the plugin name.

 Please note that [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) plugin requires additional steps in order to work.
 Make sure to read docs in order to set it up.